 James Stuart began working in EMS in 2000.
 He made his start with Acadian in 2007 and over the course of his career has held positions as a paramedic, preceptor, field training officer, EMS instructor, Allsafe & EVOC instructor, AHA instructor and national EMT instructor.
 James teaches the EMT class in Austin and assists with the paramedic class, AHA courses and orientation for new employees to Acadian.

 Rebecca Gallagher has been involved in EMS since 2005 and became a paramedic through NEMSA in 2011.
-She began working full-time with NEMSA as an EMS instructor in August of 2014 and assists with the paramedic class and NREMT skills psychomotor skills examiner.
+She began working full-time with NEMSA as an EMS instructor in 2014.
+She now assists with the paramedic class and is a NREMT psychomotor skills examiner.